insin/react-plain-editable/README.md

 ##### `singleLine: Boolean`

-Pass this prop to disable entry of linebreaks into the `contentEditable`.
+Pass this prop to disable entry of linebreaks into the `contentEditable` by pressing the Enter key, will force a `blur()`.

-Pressing the Enter key will force a `blur()` and linebreaks in pasted content will be converted to spaces.
+Linebreaks can still be pasted in, but will be replaced with spaces in text passed to the `onBlur` and `onChange` callbacks.

 ```html
 <PlainEditable onBlur={this._onBlur} singleLine/>